Skip to Content

 We offer free initial consultations, so call (202) 759-6544 or contact us online today.
 Se habla español.

-Racial Discrimination during the Hiring Process
+Washington, D.C.
+Racial Discrimination During the Hiring Process

 A hiring manager should only ask questions about your qualifications and your ability to do the job you are seeking.
 Your race, color, or national origin should never play a role in whether you are hired.
 Some hiring managers will still ask blatantly inappropriate questions during job interviews that may betray a racial bias.

-• When did you come to the United States?
+• When Did You Come to the United States?

 You should also look out for inappropriate comments about your hair, clothing, or any other element that is related to your race or culture.
 A hiring manager should also never comment on your ability to speak English or say you are "well-spoken."